 You can serve these simple stir-fried vegetables as a side dish or add diced chicken breast to the mix to transform it into a tasty and easy meal.

-My stir fry sauce of choice is made with soy sauce, rice vinegar, honey, and a little cornstarch to thicken it up.
+My stir-fry sauce of choice is made with soy sauce, rice vinegar, honey, and a little cornstarch to thicken it up.
 When tossed with the fresh or frozen veggies of your choice, the results are seriously epic.

-Usually, just grab a bag of Asian stir fry vegetables from the grocery store, but this recipe is also a great way to use up any veggies you have lying in the fridge that you have no clue what to do with.
+Usually, just grab a bag of Asian stir-fry vegetables from the grocery store, but this recipe is also a great way to use up any veggies you have lying in the fridge that you have no clue what to do with.

 Serve this dish with steamed rice or quinoa and grilled chicken, steak, or fish for a complete meal your whole family will be drooling over.

 You could also skip the grains or swap them with cauliflower rice for a delicious low-carb and keto-friendly meal.
-There are plenty of ways to make alterations to this dish to make it your own, so get ready for a delicious stir-fried vegetables recipe that you’ll crave again and again!
+There are plenty of ways to make alterations to this dish to make it your own, so get ready for a delicious stir-fried vegetable recipe that you’ll crave again and again!